-It was a long night.
-Our party of three was joined by a Kyrgyz uncle with a friendly smile and a great ability to consume alcohol.
+It turned into a long night.
+Our party of three was joined by an older Kyrgyz gentleman with a friendly smile and an unbelievable ability to consume alcohol.
 Many things seem obscure to me now.
-How long did I play with two dogs outside of the restaurant?
-Why did I let them run away with my hat, and why did they find it necessary to tear it apart?
-I found it the next day, sitting on a fence.
-Somebody had apparently picked it up and put it there.
+How long did I play with those two dogs outside of the restaurant?
+Why did I let them run away with my baseball cap, and why did they find it necessary to tear it apart?